 Established in 2016, the Kildare Writing Centre provides courses in creative writing in comfortable surroundings with small class sizes.

-The Autumn 2017 course is now full.
-The next course now will be Spring 2018.
+The Autumn 2017 courses are up and running.
+The next course now will be Winter 2017.
 You can now register for this class below.

 ‘Writing That Short Story’